Can I Do ITI After 10th? Everything You Need to Know

 Engineering trades like Electrician and Fitter require Maths and Science in Class 10.
 Non-engineering trades have no specific subject requirement.

-For govt ITIs, merit-based admission often requires 35%–50%+ marks.
+Govt ITIs are merit-based, often requiring 35%–50%+ marks.
 Private ITIs may accept any pass percentage.
 Government seats are competitive.

 Students who have appeared for Class 10 exams but whose results are awaited can also apply provisionally in most states.
 Admission is confirmed upon submission of the marksheet.